Rendaku

-Rendaku (連濁) is a pronunciation change seen in some compound words in Japanese.
-Rendaku modifies the consonant at the start of the second (or later) part of the compound, replacing a voiceless consonant, such as //k s t h//, with a voiced consonant, such as //ɡ z d b//.
+Rendaku (連濁) is a pronunciation change seen in the middle of some compound words in Japanese.
+It replaces a voiceless consonant, such as //k s t h//, with a voiced consonant, such as //ɡ z d b//.
+Rendaku modifies the consonant at the start of the second (or later) part of the compound.
 For example, the morpheme paper (kami) starts with the voiceless consonant //k//, which is replaced with the corresponding voiced consonant //ɡ// in the compound word origami, from fold (ori) + (kami).

 Rendaku is common, but it does not occur in all compound words.
-A rule known as Lyman's law blocks rendaku when the second element already contains one of the voiced obstruent phonemes //ɡ z d b//, as in the compound word sea breeze (umikaze).
+A rule known as Lyman's law blocks rendaku when the second element already contains one of the consonants //ɡ z d b//, as in the compound word sea breeze (umikaze).
 Because the second element wind (kaze) contains //z//, its initial consonant //k// remains voiceless.
 Rendaku is also blocked almost always when the second element of a compound is a recent loan into Japanese.
 Furthermore, rendaku may fail to occur even in contexts where no definite blocking factor is present.